 Dr Roger Dawson SJ is Director of St Beuno’s Jesuit Spirituality Centre.

-14-20 May 2018 is Mental Health Awareness Week, an initiative to encourage discussion about and reduce stigma around mental health issues.
+Mental Health Awareness Week is an initiative to encourage discussion about and reduce stigma around mental health issues.
 The Jesuits in Britain want to take this opportunity to help our readers and listeners to pray, think, learn and talk about life’s uphill struggles, whether they are associated with diagnosed mental health conditions or other circumstances.

 Across our online platforms, there are a number of different resources about situations in which people struggle to find peace of mind and heart.
 Our written and audio content will explore some of the causes, effects and manifestations of anxiety, and look particularly at the dynamic between faith and mental health.
 We will be considering ideas, offering prayerful support and sharing experiences at https://www.pathwaystogod.org/resources/mental-health-awareness-week.
 However, please seek professional help if you are concerned about yourself or somebody else.